 - Non-Invasive to Install

-Last, but certainly not least, polyurethane foam injections are much less invasive than concrete slurry.
-Polyurethane foam injections use penny-sized holes, only require about 15 minutes to set before you can start to use the area, and don’t require a concrete mixer for the product that the expert will pump underneath the concrete.
+Lastly, polyurethane foam injections are much less invasive than concrete slurry.
+Polyurethane foam injections use penny-sized holes, only require about 15 minutes to set before you can start to use the area, and don’t require a concrete mixer for the product.
 That makes it a much more effective choice for homeowners who don’t want their concrete lifting experience to be difficult.

 Concrete Pool Deck Lifting